The First Adjuster Call: What to Say and Hold Back

 - Is the property habitable?

-- State the facts.“There was a fire in the kitchen on Tuesday around 3pm.
+- Bare facts of the loss.Some policyholders stick to a bare description on the first call — something along the lines of: “There was a fire in the kitchen on Tuesday around 3pm.
 The fire department responded.
 The kitchen and dining room are destroyed and there is smoke damage throughout.”

-- Describe what you did to mitigate.“I tarped the roof opening and hired a board-up company.”
+- Mitigation steps already taken.Mitigation tends to be worth surfacing on the first call.
+Phrasing some insureds use: “I tarped the roof opening and hired a board-up company.”

-- Confirm everything important.“Can you email me a confirmation of this call with my claim number and your direct contact?”
+- A request for written confirmation.A written-confirmation request — for example, “Can you email me a confirmation of this call with my claim number and your direct contact?” — is something many policyholders ask for at the end of a first call.

-- Do not agree to a recorded statement on the spot.You have the right to schedule it at a time when you are prepared.
-Say: “I'd prefer to schedule that for later this week when I have my documents together.”
+- A recorded statement on the spot.Recorded statements are typically scheduled rather than taken on the first call.
+A common phrasing some insureds use to defer: “I'd prefer to schedule that for later this week when I have my documents together.”

 Recorded Statements